spacl-ua/globe-volumes/README.md

 2) An evaluation script for testing new CT images
 3) Utilities script

+### Usage
+Use the EvaluationScript.ipynb provided under Scripts directory.
+Change the relevant file paths and run.

 ### Citation
 If you use this CNN model in your work, please site the following: